anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The first step to getting the things you want out of life is this: decide what you want.
+Quote: If you have one true friend, you have more than your share.

-By: Ben Stein
+By: Thomas Fuller